babesz42/AWS-Data-Engineering-Project/stakeholders_value.md

 *🚨 ALERT: Trend Reversal!
 Your model predicted 'Strong Buy', but breaking news is Bearish (-0.8).
 Headline: Fed Announces Surprise Rate Hike.*

-## Result: Alex sees the notification on his phone during his meeting, quickly opens his trading app, and sells his position before the price crashes further.
+**Result**: Alex sees the notification on his phone during his meeting, quickly opens his trading app, and sells his position before the price crashes further.
 The system saved him from a major loss.

 # Scalability and further possibilites
 This project establishes a robust "MVP" (Minimum Viable Product) using a Data Lake architecture (S3).
 However, to scale for high-frequency trading (HFT) or petabyte-scale data analysis, the architecture can evolve by reintegrating database solutions like DynamoDB and Redshift.